synth1ca-dev-crew/documentation/README.md

-# S1Box Cloud – Legal Documents Repository
+# S1Box Cloud – Legal & Documentation Repository

-This repository contains the official legal, compliance, and user-facing documentation for **S1Box Cloud**, a privacy-first Honeypot-as-a-Service platform developed and operated by **Synth1ca**.
+This repository contains the official legal and user-facing documentation for:

+- **S1Box Cloud** – a Honeypot-as-a-Service platform operated by Synth1ca
+- **Synth1ca Tactical Tools (ST²)** – a family of lightweight security assessment services and the Mini Honeypot Kit

-All documents stored here are publicly accessible and serve as the **authoritative source** for S1Box Cloud policies, terms, and user guidance.
+All documents in this repository are publicly available and serve as the authoritative source for S1Box Cloud and ST² policies, terms, and user guidance.

 ---

 ## Included Documents

-### 1. **Terms of Service**
+### 1. TERMS OF SERVICE — S1BOX CLOUD

-**File:** `TERMS_OF_SERVICE.md`
+**File:** `TERMS OF SERVICE — S1BOX CLOUD`

-Defines the rules and conditions for using S1Box Cloud.
+Defines the rules, conditions, and acceptable use for S1Box Cloud, including:

-Covers:
-- subscription model and billing
+- subscription and token-based access
-- token-based authentication
-- acceptable use & prohibitions
-- service limitations
+- scope of service and limitations
+- acceptable use and abuse handling
-- warranties & liability
+- disclaimers, warranties, and liability
 - governing law and dispute resolution

 ---

-### 2. **Privacy Policy**
+### 2. PRIVACY POLICY — S1BOX CLOUD

-**File:** `PRIVACY_POLICY.md`
+**File:** `PRIVACY POLICY — S1BOX CLOUD`

-Explains how S1Box Cloud processes, stores, and protects customer data.
+Explains how S1Box Cloud processes and protects user data, with focus on:

-Includes:
-- data minimization practices
+- data minimization and privacy-first design
-- what data is collected (and what is not)
+- what data is collected (and what is never collected)
-- retention periods
+- retention windows and log handling
-- third-party processors
+- use of third-party processors (e.g. payment, infra)
-- international data transfers
+- international data transfers and user rights
-- user rights and contact channels

 ---

-### 3. **User Documentation**
+### 3. User_Guide (S1Box Cloud User Documentation)

-**File:** `DOCUMENTATION.md`
+**File:** `User_Guide`

-A simple, non-technical guide for S1Box Cloud users.
+A non-technical guide for S1Box Cloud users, covering:

-Describes:
-- how the service works
+- how the service works end-to-end
+- how access tokens are delivered and used
 - Basic vs Pro dashboard features
-- how token-based access is delivered
-- trap deployment model (Core ↔ Satellite)
+- trap deployment model (Core / Satellite)
-- data flow & log visibility
+- what data is visible in the UI

-Designed for customers, MSPs, SOC teams, and partners who need a clear overview without diving into technical internals.
+This document is intended for customers, MSPs, SOC teams, and partners who need a clear overview without reading the full legal texts.

 ---

-### 4. **Legal Specification (Internal Reference)**
-**File:** `APP_SPECIFICATION_FOR_LEGAL.md`
-A structured, high-level system specification used internally to generate and validate legal documents.

-Includes:
-- architectural overview
+### 4. Synth1ca Tactical Tools – Privacy Policy

+**File:** `Synth1ca Tactical Tools – Privacy Policy`

+Privacy policy for the **Synth1ca Tactical Tools (ST²)** product line, including:

+- External Exposure Snapshot
+- Mini Pentest External LITE
+- Hardening Quick Review
+- Synth1ca Mini Honeypot Kit (digital download)

+It describes:

+- what customer data is processed for each service
-- data flow summary
+- how assessment data and reports are handled
-- token lifecycle
-- logging behavior and retention
+- retention periods for working files and outputs
-- communication between Core / Satellite nodes

-This document improves transparency for auditors, compliance teams, reviewers, and business partners.
+- third-party processors (payments, email, ticketing)
+- rights for customers in the US, Canada and EU

 ---

+### 5. Synth1ca Tactical Tools – Terms of Service & Delivery Policy

+**File:** `Synth1ca Tactical Tools – Terms of Service &Delivery Policy`

+Terms of Service and delivery policy for ST², defining:

+- legal use requirements (authorization for tested assets)
+- scope and limitations of Snapshot, Mini Pentest, Hardening
+- conditions for the Mini Honeypot Kit digital download
+- target delivery times and timezone-related handling
+- refund rules and liability limitations

+These terms apply specifically to ST² services sold via Stripe Payment Links and fulfilled by operators using ST² internal tools.

+---

 ## About Synth1ca

-**Synth1ca** is a cybersecurity-focused software studio building privacy-first, operator-friendly security tooling.
+**Synth1ca** is a cybersecurity-focused software studio building privacy-first, high-performance security tools.

+- **S1Box Cloud** – managed honeypot-as-a-service
-**S1Box Cloud** is part of the broader **Synth1ca Tactical Tools (ST²)** ecosystem.
+- **Synth1ca Tactical Tools (ST²)** – on-demand security assessments and tools

 - Website: https://s1box.cloud
 - Main site: https://synth1ca.eu